burlster1980/arupcodev060/content/creating-modules/recommended-content.md

 			<h5><a id="consider" name="consider"></a>Things to consider</h5>
 			<p>When adding your articles you should consider the following:</p>
 			<ol>
-				<li>Display a specific article in the 'Pinned hero' slot<br>
+				<li><b>Display a specific article in the 'Pinned hero' slot</b><br>
 				<br>
 				If you're displaying 4 articles, you can select 4 in the 'recommended content' field.
 However, you will have no control over the article that appears in the 'Pinned hero' slot.<br>
 				To control this, choose 3 articles in the 'Recommended content' field and an article in the 'Pinned hero' field</li>
-				<li>Display a single article<br>
+				<li><b>Display a single article</b><br>
 				<br>
 				To display a single article you can either select a single article in the 'Recommended content' field or select the article in the 'Pinned hero' field</li>
-				<li>Display two or three articles<br>
+				<li><b>Display two or three articles</b><br>
 				<br>
 				To display two or three articles, select the articles within the 'Recommended content' field and ensure you select 'Hide pinned hero'</li>
 			</ol>
 			<h5><a id="introductions" name="introductions"></a>Adding introductions to your articles</h5>
+			<P>As you'll have seen in the examples above, articles displayed in this module can consist of an image, a title and an introductory description.
+Each of these elements is defined - not in the module - but in the actual pages you select within the recommended content module.</P>
-			<p>You can choose whether introductions for your articles are added - however, the 'Pinned hero' MUST have an introduction added..
+			<p>Whilst the image and title are mandatory, you can choose whether introductions for your articles are added - however, the 'Pinned hero' MUST have an introduction added.
 Ideally, you should include an introduction.
 This content offers the opportunity to briefly summarise your article and encourage users to explore further.</p>
 			<p>To add this content:</p>
 			<ul>
 				<li>Ensure you've saved your module</li>
 				<li>Browse to one of the articles you've selected in the main content tree and select it</li>
-				<li>You should see a field called 'Recommended content' - add your content here</li>
+				<li>You should see a field called 'Recommended content' - add your introduction copy here</li>
 				<li>Save the article / page and either republish it - or ensure that your content publisher knows that they will need to publish this page as well as the page you're creating</li>
 				<li>Repeat for each article you've selected in your recommended content module</li>
 			</ul>
-			<p><b>NB - if content already exists in this field for an article you've selected DO NOT remove it or replace it.
-This indicates that the article is being used in another version of the module somewhere else on arup.com.</b></p>
+			<p><b>NB - if an introduction is already showing when you select an article, you should not attempt to edit this copy.
+This is because this most likely means that another user has selected this article to display in a recommended content module elsewhere on the site.
+If you change this copy, it will change for their version as well - and may well have a negative impact on the context.</b></p>
 		</div>
 	</div>
 </section>